Submissions accepted: February 3 -

 The ISTSS Annual Meeting includes both oral and poster presentations.

 Full Accreditation Statement

-This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Boston University School of Medicine and ISTSS.
+This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Boston University School of Medicine and the International Society for Traumatic Stress Studies (ISTSS).
 Boston University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 This activity has been approved for AMA PRA Category 1 CreditsTM.

 The meeting will also offer CE credits in psychology, counseling, social work, marriage/family therapy, alcohol and drug counseling and nursing.